API

 Consider that rules with user-defined tags run before the rules, which use our pre-defined sets of tags.

-For more examples of tag generating rules, check out the Reserved tags (user-defined) guide.
+For more examples of tag generating rules, check out the following guides: Reserved tags (user-defined) and Configure API access with reserved tags.

 Was this article helpful?